I’m here today in praise of boring baby names.

 Vanilla names are versatile.

 Because everyone recognizes these so-called boring baby names, they tend to fly under the radar.
-Odds are good that Clara and Isaac, Luna and Hudson will typically have their names heard – and understood – on the first try.
+Odds are good that Claire and Isaac, Luna and Hudson will typically have their names heard – and understood – on the first try.
 While many mainstream names have to be spelled – is it Elliott with one T or two, Sophia with a ph or an f – that’s nothing compared to Andromeda or Dashiell.

 Most of us grow up to like our names.

 Whether a name is common or rare, most adults report liking their names just fine.
 My guess is that many of us – especially if you’re reading this – share a keen interest in naming.
-It’s easy to dream of another life, one where we were born Octavia instead of Nicole.
+It’s easy to dream of another life, one where we were born Octavia instead of Jessica.
 But that discontent often fades.

-Your best defense against worry that your child might not like their name?
+Your best defense against worry that your child might not like their common name?
 Be willing to explain why you chose it.
 (If your story isn’t epic, don’t worry – it’s more about being prepared to answer the question than having an answer that sounds like the opening paragraph of a biography.)
 Names are given as gifts, and there’s no guarantee we’ll get it right.
 But be confident that you’ve bestowing the gift with love, and that will help.

 Choosing a name you love means embracing your authentic style.

-We have more freedom than ever when it comes to naming our children.
+Expectant parents have more freedom than ever when it comes to naming our children.
 If you’d like to pick names that reflect your love of the outdoors, Oak and Canyon and Ridge work.
 You could name your daughters for your favorite artists.
 (How gorgeous is Kahlo?)
 Or your religious beliefs.

 Don’t let that freedom become pressure.